jinkailong888/theta-api2.0-android-sdk/README.txt

     [Operating the Sample Application]
         1. Import ricoh-theta-sample-for-androidv2 as a project into Android Studio, and build it in the Android device.
-        2. Connect the RICOH THETA S to the Android device using Wi-Fi.
+        2. Connect the RICOH THETA S or above to the Android device using Wi-Fi.
             (Usage instructions, connecting the camera to a smartphone: https://theta360.com/en/support/manual/s/content/prepare/prepare_06.html)
         3. Viewer section within the sample program is created using OpenGL ES2.0.
            Use a device that is compatible with the operation.